nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 Before we dive into the code to get a Post's Comments, let's take another moment to think.
 Do we _always_ need a Post's Comments?
 Another way to ask this is, will we ever need a Post object but NOT need it's Comments?

-The answer to this question depends on the _business rules_ of the application your building.
+The answer to this question depends on the _business rules_ of the application your building (i.e. the features/requirements a Product Owner outlines for an app)

 For Gifter, let's say we don't always need the Comments.
+We may want a view that displays all the Posts without the comments.

 So, given that we don't always want Comments, it doesn't make sense to add code to get them in the `GetAll()` method.
 Fortunately, though, we have the full power of C# at our disposal.
 We're not limited in what methods we can add to our repository.